-The E-BAM is able to communicate via serial commands using RS-232, RS-485, or a USB Serial.
+The E-BAM communicates via serial commands using RS-232, RS-485, or a USB Serial.
 The monitor only allows one of these connections at a time.
-These connections allow users to both download data and operate the instrument
+These connections allow users to both download data and operate the instrument.

 The default RS-232 settings are as follows: